Bad Vibrations and VFDs: How to Mitigate Premature Motor Damage

 - And several others.

 Yet, with all the benefits of using a VFD to run an electric motor, there are some inherent disadvantages to consider that will help prevent premature motor failure.
-One of the problems we’ve experienced deals with motor bearing issues on industrial projects.
-However, after experiencing these issues firsthand, we’ve found there are two main mitigation techniques that can be put into place to minimize or eliminate these problems.
+One problem we’ve experienced is motor bearing issues on industrial projects.
+However, after experiencing these issues firsthand, we’ve found two main mitigation techniques that can be put into place to minimize or eliminate these problems.

 Understanding Motor Bearing Currents

-Circulating currents that flow through motor bearings—between the stator and the rotor—are not a new phenomenon; they have been present since motors were invented.
-Before we address the solutions, it’s helpful to review how motor-bearing currents work.
+Circulating currents that flow through motor bearings—between the stator and the rotor—are not new; they have been present since motors were invented.
+Before we address the solutions, reviewing how motor-bearing currents work is helpful.

-Circulating bearing currents—related to the use of VFDs—are primarily caused by the speed of the inverter switching in the output stage of a VFD.
-Drives use Pulse Width Modulation (PWM) with semiconductor circuitry to generate the variable frequency and voltage in order to power the motor at variable speeds.
+Circulating bearing currents—related to VFDs—are primarily caused by the speed of the inverter switching in the output stage of a VFD.
+Drives use Pulse Width Modulation (PWM) with semiconductor circuitry to generate the variable frequency and voltage to power the motor at variable speeds.
 This high switching rate induces a voltage on the motor shaft by parasitic capacitive coupling between the rotor shaft and the stator winding (Read the abstract here).

-When the voltage rises above the oil film’s dielectric constant (resistance), usually 20-30V, the film breaks down and an electrical discharge occurs, producing a current to flow through the bearings from the rotor to the stator.
-The motor stator, or stationary portion that is part of the frame, is bonded to the ground through the equipment grounding conductor in the power feeder.
-The discharge (that occurs when the current passes through the bearings) instantaneously heats and melts the surface of the bearing race at that point and starts to create pitting in the race.
+The film breaks down when the voltage rises above the oil film’s dielectric constant (resistance), usually 20-30V.
+An electrical discharge occurs, producing a current to flow through the bearings from the rotor to the stator.
+The motor stator, or the stationary portion of the frame, is bonded to the ground through the equipment grounding conductor in the power feeder.
+The discharge (when the current passes through the bearings) instantaneously heats and melts the surface of the bearing race at that point and starts to create pitting in the race.
 This is known as Electrical Discharge Machining (EDM).

 Over time, this pitting creates a fluting on the face of the bearing races.
 When the fluting becomes severe enough, bearings can fail, which causes increased motor vibration.
 If left unresolved, the motor will fail.